John Seaton (cricketer)

-John Seaton (15 January 1844 – 14 October 1918) was an English cricketer.
+John Seaton born on 15 January 1844 and passed on 14 October 1918; was an English cricketer.
 Seaton was a right-handed batsman who bowled right-arm medium pace.
 He was born at Nottingham, Nottinghamshire.

 Seaton made his first-class debut for Nottinghamshire against a combined Yorkshire in 1872 at Prince's Cricket Ground, Chelsea.
 He made three further first-class appearances for Nottinghamshire in that season, against Surrey at The Oval, Yorkshire at Bramall Lane, and Gloucestershire at Clifton College Close Ground.
 In his four first-class matches, Seaton scored 80 runs at an average of 11.42, with a high score of 27.
 He also took a single wicket with the ball.

 He died at Oldham, Lancashire on 14 October 1918.